groundh0g/codetopia.com/book/codecamps/ch07-camp2013-runner.md

 tagline: "Camp 2013 - Runner"
 tags : []
 status: [stub]
+lastReviewedOn: "2015-08-25 00:00:00 -0500"
 ---
 {% include JB/setup %}

 ## Overview

+![The 2013 Campers](images/camp2013students.jpg)

 Landry Academy's Computer Camp 2013 had five students, none of whom had used a compiler before this class.

-![The 2013 Campers](images/camp2013students.jpg)

 On the first day, I typically have a brainstorming session with the students while the tools are installing.
 With past classes, we compile a list of game genres that we might like to explore, come to a consensus on which to implement, then dive deeper into the details of the selected game.